toladata/Knowledgebase/what-is-track.md

 Here are some of the key features of Track:

-* Import raw datasets from external sources, like Ona, Kobotoolbox or CVS, GoogleSheet
+* Import raw datasets from external sources, like Ona, Kobo toolbox, CSV, GoogleSheet

 * Clean, merge, and append datasets

 * Get updated datasets real-time with auto push and pull feature

-* Export data to external platforms through rest API, JASON feed or just to another GoogleSheet.
+* Export data to external platforms through rest API, JSON feed or just to another Google Sheet.

 * Directly link your datasets to relevant indicators to track progress